D-FOG/trustscalp-backend/README.md

 ## Overview

 This is a broker site backend built with Express.js, MongoDB, and AWS S3.
 The application allows users to manage their accounts, submit support tickets with attachments, and utilize various features necessary for a broker platform.
-More features added ....
+More features to be added ....

 ## Features